plone/mockup-training/create_your_own.rst

 Common steps
 ~~~~~~~~~~~~

-From this point on, instructions are the same either you are running vagrant or not:
+From this point on, instructions are the same whether you are running vagrant or not:

 .. code-block:: bash

     $ cd myproject/
     $ yo plonemockup

 The generator will ask a bunch of questions for generating the project and populating the packages.json among other things.
-They are detailed below
+They are detailed below:

 - ``Name for the project``